-Like Francie’s parents.
+Like Francine’s parents.
 Oblivious by design.
-There I was, Christmas at the Redmonds’, all decked out in my brand-new Brooks Brothers uniform of blazer and khakis that Francie insisted I invest in.
+There I was, Christmas at the Redmonds’, all decked out in my brand-new Brooks Brothers uniform of blazer and khakis that Francine insisted I invest in.
 I had presents for both of her parents, though it was only the second time we’d met.
-Francie trained me that every appearance at someone’s home warranted a gift, at least a hostess gift.
+Francine trained me that every appearance at someone’s home warranted a gift, at least a hostess gift.
 For Christmas, she suggested, “Let’s do Mommy and Daddy”.
 I protested as I surely didn’t want anything from them.
 (Well, I did, but that wasn’t negotiable.)

 The Redmonds welcomed me into their luxurious nine-room apartment right on Central Park East politely, as they would any friend of their daughter, despite my outer borough pedigree, the slight trace of an accent and my father’s undisclosed, therefore suspect, position in the world of commerce.
 The fact that he had topped out as a middle manager in a second-rate shipping company would never be discussed, and the mere notion that my mother worked outside the home could never be divulged.